The images on this site are computerized images of fractal equations.

 A good everyday example of a fractal is a head of broccoli.
 If you look at it closely, you’lll see that the tiniest florets look a lot like the medium-sized florets; and the medium sized florets look a lot like the whole head of broccoli.

 Fractal geometry is everywhere in nature.
-Other examples where you can see this self-similarity are the branching of trees, frost crystals, the surface of the moon, spider webs, the structure of the heart — and it is there in the electrical activity of your brain.
+Other examples where you can see this self-similarity are the branching of trees, frost crystals, the surface of the moon, spider webs, the structure of the heart — and it is there in the structure of your brain.

 This short video beautifully demonstrates the relationship between nature and numbers.